 10. Secure plug plate and its gasket at the side egress where the removable plug had previously been installed from the factory (Figure 2-10).
+Apply silicone sealant or equivalent to the screws.
 If the gasket is not properly installed, the positioner will leak and become damaged voiding the warranty.